lisabazis/TeamSA/ProjectProposal.md

 # Security Needs

+The security needs of users from this software in its intended threat environment are listed below.
+The threat environments inlcude, but are not limited to home/community, enterprise, regulated.

-* Identification and Authentication (home, enterprise, regulated)
+* Identification and Authentication (home/community, enterprise, regulated)
-* Access Control (home, enterprise, regulated)
+* Access Control (home/community, enterprise, regulated)
 * Audit (enterprise, regulated)
 * System Integrity (enterprise, regulated)
 * Data Integrity (enterprise, regulated)